mikemai2awesome/a11y-rules/README.md

 - Whenever you know of a proven accessible example, add it as a context when prompting
 - Save WCAG and ARIA docs as PDFs and attach them as the knowledge for the AI
 - Add the [context7](https://github.com/upstash/context7) MCP for more up-to-date docs

+## FAQ

+### Why focus on OKLCH?
+I believe OKLCH gives a wider range of colors but it will also depend on whether your monitor supports it.
+So this is experimental now, feel free to change to your preferred colors.

+### What's wrong with Tailwind CSS, Radix and Shadcn?
+If you are vibe coding, you don't need to overcomplicate your project with frameworks.
+These frameworks might come with accessibilty and performance issues that will get in your way.

+### Do I have to use every rule?
+These rules are intended for users who do not know how to code, let alone accessibility.
+If you are a seasoned dev, you should just pick the ones you agree with.

+### How can I be involved?
+Submit issues!

 ## License